Texas Sales Tax Bond (Continuous Bond of Seller)

 This is when the surety steps in.
 They will investigate the claim to ensure it’s valid.
 If it is, they will compensate the claimant for their losses upfront.
 Then the merchant will be held liable for repaying the surety in full.

-Apply for Your Comptroller Bond
+Apply for Your TX Sales Tax Bond

 ZipBonds offers the fastest and most secure option for getting the surety bonds you need.
 Our all-digital platform is intuitive and straightforward.
 Apply today online or call us at 888.435.4191 to speak with an agent.